 On a practical basis, simply consider nuts as a condiment, but not so much as a primary food.
 In terms of the Esselstyn approach there has always been a distinction between the plant strong and plant perfect diet.
 For his acute heart patients, Dr Caldwell Esselstyn Jr. has always recommended staying away from nuts, avocado and coconut.
 For otherwise healthy people, his son, Rip in the Engine 2 diet, which he also calls “plant strong,” some nuts and avocado are allowable, in moderation.
 The upshot is that if you have hypertension or other wise are concerned about CVD, you want to minimize nuts.

-Dr. Fuhrman gets the last word – he posted a marvellous rebuttal here.
-The bottom line seems to be that there is no reason for panic.
+Dr. Fuhrman tried to get the last word – he posted a rebuttal here.
+According to him there is no reason for panic.
 And, as with so many things, it seems that there is a lower threshold as well.
-Nuts in moderation are fine.
+Nuts in moderation are fine, unless you are really a serious heart patient.
 The question is what is “nuts in moderation,” and here Dean Ornish gives some guidance in his recent book Undo It!